Isn’t bone broth just a fancy word for stock?

 Absolutely!
 Bone broth is rich in collagen, which comes from the gelatin.
 Collagen can not only brighten your skin and reduce wrinkles, but it also works to strengthen your nails and make your hair super glossy.
 Hollywood superstar, Salma Hayek reckons bone broth has helped her to avoid Botox, telling People.com, “It’s full of gelatin and has bone marrow and I think it is very good to keep yourself young.
 It helps to restructure the tissues for your skin, your hair and your nails.
 It’s full of collagen.”
 It even has the Kardashian seal of approval, with Kourtney Kardashian adding it to her daily diet.

-Where do you source your chicken?
+Where do you source your chicken and beef?

 We source only the finest free range chicken from Irish farms.
 Our chickens have access to green pastures and natural feed, free from enhancements, to ensure the best quality for a delicious tasting broth.